christopherperry/fest-robolectric/README.md

 This is an extention of [fest-android](https://github.com/square/fest-android) that adds features specific to [Robolectric](https://github.com/robolectric/robolectric) that could not be a part ofthe fest-android library.

-See the fest-android's [README](https://github.com/square/fest-android/blob/master/README.md) for usage/extension instructions.
+See fest-android's [README](https://github.com/square/fest-android/blob/master/README.md) for usage/extension instructions.

 To get started writing tests add the following import: